KDE/libkscreen/backends/wayland/README.txt

 data representation objects.

 Note:
-In the Wayland backends, we're using the uint32_t name parameter to us by the callbacks as ids for output.
+In the Wayland backends, we're using the uint32_t name parameter passed by the callbacks as ids for output.
 This eases administration, while providing a consistent set of ids.
 It means that we somehow have to fit the uint32 in the int field of libkscreen's APIs.
 This seems only a potential issue, and